mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - When does ripple not as matter as much?
 - What limits the switching frequency on the upper and lower ends?
 Why can't the switching frequency be 1THz or 1Hz?
 - How does switching frequency impact performance?
+- How does dropout voltage impact efficiency, ripple, etc?

+### Voltage/Current Sensing
+- How is the output voltage typically sensed?
+What network is typically used and why is it needed?
+- What happens if the voltage-sensing resistor divider has too high resistance?
+What if too low?
+- How can the output current be sensed?
+- When should output current be sensed?
+Before or after the output inductor?
+Or somewhere else?
+- Which voltages/currents are important to be considered in the control loop and for what purpose?

 ### PFM Operation
+- What are the different operation modes?
+- What's the difference between discontinuous and continuous operation?
 - What can you do to increase efficiency at light loads?
 - Explain PFM operation.
 - What's the difference between PFM and PWM?